IBM/aspera-cli/docs/README.erb.md

 A user can receive a package because the recipient is:

-- the user himself (default)
+- The user himself (default)
-- the user is member of a dropbox/workgroup: filter using option `recipient` set with value `*<name of dropbox/workgroup>`
+- The user is member of a dropbox/workgroup: filter using option `recipient` set with value `*<name of dropbox/workgroup>`

 #### Option `query`